-3.2 Function Names
+4.2 Function Names

-Go code can call C functions directly using a Go extension implemented in gccgo: a function declaration may be preceded by a comment giving the external name.
-The comment must be at the beginning of the line and must start with //extern.
+Go code can call C functions directly using the //extern or //go:linkname compiler directives.
+An //extern directive must be at the beginning of the line and must start with //extern.
 This must be followed by a space and then the external name of the function.
 The function declaration must be on the line immediately after the comment.
 For example, here is how the C function open can be declared in Go:

+'''

 //extern open

 func c_open(name byte, mode int, perm int) int

+'''